 The collection, distribution, and treatment of drinking water as well as wastewater treatment consume tremendous amounts of energy and release significant amounts of carbon dioxide (greenhouse emissions).
-Saving water reduces energy usage and thereby greenhouse emissions.
-Based on the energy embedded in delivering potable water through 2050, the region's five-year plan is expected to cumulatively save 182,555 MWh of electricity, 3,747 thousand therms of natural gas, and to avoid 505,983 tons of greenhouse emissions.
+Saving water reduces energy usage through out the water cycle and thereby greenhouse emissions.
+The following calculations as based on the energy embedded in delivering potable water through 2050, the region's five-year plan is expected to cumulatively save 182,555 MWh of electricity, 3,747 thousand therms of natural gas, and to avoid 505,983 tons of greenhouse emissions.
 Figures 9 -12 visually depict the annual savings and benefits.
+The embedded energy and avoided greenhouse gas emissions reflect all "upstream" embedded energy--source, conveyance, treatment, distribution pumping and pressurization.
+Wastewater flows and treatment that involve additional "downstream" embedded energy was not quantified.